-The story of Frank Abagnale Jr., before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and legal prosecutor as a seasoned and dedicated FBI agent pursues him.
+A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and a legal prosecutor.

 Malcom Crowe (Bruce Willis) is a child psychologist who receives an award on the same night that he is visited by a very unhappy ex-patient.
 After this encounter, Crowe takes on the task of curing a young boy with the same ills as the ex-patient (Donnie Wahlberg) .
 This boy "sees dead people".
 Crowe spends a lot of time with the boy much to the dismay of his wife (Olivia Williams).
 Cole's mom (Toni Collette) is at her wit's end with what to do about her son's increasing problems.
 Crowe is the boy's only hope.Written by

 Jeff Mellinger <email@example.com>

 When Malcolm and Cole meet in the church for the last time, a patch of hair is sticking up from the right-hand side of Cole's head.
 The hair becomes less frisky between shots until it ends up well combed.
 See more »

 That is one fine frame; one fine frame that is.
 How much...